pipparichter/find-a-bug/README.md

 3. `<value>`: The condition to apply to the specified column.
 This can be of the form `'{operator}{x}` where operator is one of `<`, `>`, or `=`.
 If no operator is specified, then the equals operator is implied.
 4. `<page>`: The page of results to access.
 Each page is, at most, 100 results matching the specified criteria.

-#### Examples

-## To-do list

-1. Add support for regular expressions in queries.
-2. Display database information neatly and intuitively when requested.
-3. Flesh out error handling.
-4. Finish database testing to ensure correctness.
-5. Allow easy pagination by returning the next page with a request.